The Impassive Footman

-The Impassive Footman is a 1932 British, low-budget "quota quickie" drama film directed by Basil Dean and starring Owen Nares, Betty Stockfeld, Allan Jeayes and George Curzon.
+The Impassive Footman (U.S. title: Woman in Bondage) is a 1932 British drama film directed by Basil Dean and starring Owen Nares, Betty Stockfeld, Allan Jeayes and George Curzon.
+It was written by Harold Dearden, John Farrow and John Paddy Carstairs based on a play by Herman C. McNeile, and was made as a quota quickie.
 The film's sets were designed by Edward Carrick.

-It was also released under the alternative title Woman in Bondage.
+The film was re-issued in Britain in 1948 and 1956.

 Plot

 On a cruise ship, Mrs Marwood becomes involved in a platonic relationship with the ship's doctor who treats her hypochondriac husband.
 This leads to a series of violent quarrels, all witnessed by the family's footman who is the only one who knows entirely what is going on.